dougyoung43/square_root/README.md

 # About

-A notebook to calculate the square root of a number.
+A notebook to calculate the square root.